-- Profit: This considers the total profit, how it affects the whole community, not just the money made for shareholders.
+- Profit: This considers the total profit and how it affects the whole community, not just the money made for shareholders.

 A fourth element can be added to include how a business looks to the future - it's sustainable development plans.

 There continues to be a paradigm shift to understand procurement is not only about making the best deal cost-wise.
-Managers are starting to see the knock-on effects along the entire supply chain, which affect the environment and ultimately their business.
-Most notably across hospitality venues and major supermarkets, as a result of the war on single-use plastic.
-In Australia, plastic straws have been replaced with reusable alternatives or removed completely, across a number of venues nationally.
-Coles and Woolworths, two national supermarket chains in Australia have banned free, single-use plastic bags at their checkouts nationally, instead providing re-usable, recyclable alternatives for purchase.
+Managers are starting to see the knock-on effects along the entire supply chain, which affect the environment and, ultimately, their business.
+This can be seen most notably across hospitality venues and major supermarkets as a result of the war on single-use plastic.
+Throughout Australia, plastic straws have been replaced with reusable alternatives or withdrawn completely across a number of venues.
+For example, Coles and Woolworths, the two dominant supermarket chains in Australia, have banned free, single-use plastic bags at their checkouts nationally, instead providing re-usable, recyclable alternatives for purchase.